-- (16) The Respondent explained that there is no longer a nominal value policy in the City because MRAT states that the valuation standard for land is market value. - (17) The Respondent submitted 17 examples of similar parcels throughout the City that have been assessed at market levels for the 2014 tax year.
+- (15) The Respondent explained that there is no longer a nominal value policy in the City because MRAT states that the valuation standard for land is market value. - (16) The Respondent submitted 17 examples of similar parcels throughout the City that have been assessed at market levels for the 2014 tax year.
 These parcels range in size from 4,873 to 75,183 s.f.
-However, there is no evidence to suggest that the value of the examples provided were not deducted from the income based assessment of the dominant parcel.
+However, there is no evidence to suggest that the value of the examples provided were not deducted from the income based assessment of the dominant parcel. - (17) The Respondent also submitted numerous examples of properties that have relaxations of parking required by development permit.